-Faster, Cheaper, Better – yes you can have them all!
-Recently there has been more than a few articles flying around that state for a product or service you have three fundamental options: Fast, Good and Cheap, but you can ever only choose two?
+Faster, Cheaper, Better – yes, you can have them all!
+There are a few articles flying around that state for a product or service you have three fundamental options: Fast, Good and Cheap, but you can ever only choose two?

-When I first saw this I thought, yep that’s about right.
-But when this label started to get slapped onto every manner of product and service something didn’t quite feel right.
+When I first saw this, I thought, yep that’s about right.
+However, when this label started to get slapped onto every manner of product and service, something didn’t quite feel right.

-In fact, in today’s world with the availability of agile and iterative tools and services it is not fait accompli.
-Not only can you have all three attributes, you should be striving for Faster, Cheaper and Better!
-A mantra that continues to drive our business and is often demanded of us.
+In fact, in today’s world, with the availability of agile and iterative tools and services, it is not fait accompli.
+Not only can you have all three attributes, but you should also be striving for Faster, Cheaper and Better.
+A mantra that continues to drive our business and now demanded of us!

-This is how it goes, you have the above three attributes of a product or service of which you can only ever choose either:
+This is how it goes; you have the above three options for a product or service of which you can only ever choose either:

 - Fast & Cheap, but not Good.